 Section 14A of the Exchange Act requires the Company to periodically include in its proxy statements for meetings of stockholders at which directors are to be elected an advisory vote on named executive officer compensation.
 Section 14A also requires the Company to include in its proxy statements at least every six years, an advisory vote regarding the frequency with which the advisory vote on named executive officer compensation should be held.
 The Board currently plans to seek an advisory vote on executive compensation every year.
-The advisory vote on the frequency of holding a non-binding advisory vote on compensation paid to the Company's named executive officers was held at last year's annual meeting of stockholders and the stockholders approved holding a vote on such matter every year.
-We are therefore including a proposal for our stockholders to vote to approve, on a nonbinding, advisory basis, the compensation of those of our executive officers listed in the Summary Compensation Table for 2013 and 2012 in this proxy statement, or our named executive officers, as disclosed pursuant to Item 402 of Regulation S-K in this proxy statement.
+The advisory vote on the frequency of holding a non-binding advisory vote on compensation paid to the Company's named executive officers was held at the annual meeting of stockholders on May 15, 2013, and the stockholders approved holding a vote on such matter every year.
+We are therefore including a proposal for our stockholders to vote to approve, on a nonbinding, advisory basis, the compensation of the executive officers named in this proxy statement, pursuant to Item 402 of Regulation S-K.